The Netherlands is a great place to work as a nurse, and at the moment, it is really in need of more nursing staff as well.

 Healthcare in the Netherlands is something that can be mysterious to an outsider.
 So if you’re thinking about coming here to work as a nurse, it might be something you’re interested in learning about.

-READ MORE | 19 questions answered about Dutch health insurance in 2020
+READ MORE | 9 things you need to know about Dutch health insurance as an international

 In the Netherlands, we have a healthcare system that runs on private insurance.
-All adult Dutch citizens pay around €100 per month in health insurance, with those under a certain income level being (partly) reimbursed for this by the government.
+All adult Dutch citizens pay around €135 per month in health insurance, with those under a certain income level being (partly) reimbursed for this by the government.

 This means, basically, that the healthcare system is pretty well funded, and that carries through in the salaries nurses get (more on that below).

-Something that could also be relevant for you to know as an international nurse thinking about working in the Netherlands is that here, patients have to go through their GP before going to hospital unless it’s an absolute emergency.
+Something that could also be relevant for you to know as an international nurse thinking about working in the Netherlands is that here, patients have to go through their GP before going to a hospital unless it’s an absolute emergency.
 For you, that means more focused work, on patients that really need your help.

 So, how do you become a nurse in the Netherlands?